bachya/py17track/README.rst

 * :code:`tracking_info_language`: the language of the tracking info
 * :code:`tracking_number`: the all-important tracking number

+Since this is uses an unofficial API, there's no guarantee that 17track.net will provide every field for every package, all the time.

 If you have a 17track.net account, you can also find packages associated with that account: